gazebosim/docs/garden/Manipulating_models.md

 ## Next Up

-So far you've interacted with basic shape models to learn about Ignition's GUI.
+So far you've interacted with basic shape models to learn about Gazebo's GUI.
-It's also possible to insert more detailed models from [Ignition Fuel](https://app.gazebosim.org) into the GUI.
+It's also possible to insert more detailed models from [Gazebo Fuel](https://app.gazebosim.org) into the GUI.
 Check out the [Model Insertion from Fuel](fuel_insert) tutorial to learn how.